jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 ```

-In the above example, the nativeUserId is a property in the Authenticated user.
+In the above example, the nativeUserId is a property of the Authenticated user.

 ## Implementing the route